DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN/README.md

 **Home | Industry | Housing | Educational | Farming | Agriculture | Solar | Energy**

-Using its 2.4GHz, 5GHz, Thread and Zigbee ESP32-C5 radio module, you can use the ESPKnack to connect to a whole range of Smart Monitoring applications and projects.
+Using its 2.4GHz Wi-Fi, Thread and Zigbee ESP32-C6 radio module, you can use the ESPKnack to connect to a whole range of Smart Monitoring applications and projects.

 Extending further, the built-in LoRa radio opens up long range and remote monitoring.